open-compensation-token-license/license-token-website/wikisrc/open-source-developer-patronage-programs.md

 ### Examples of Open Source Developer Patronage Programs

 - [Patreon](https://www.patreon.com/): A popular platform that enables creators, including open source developers, to receive recurring funding from patrons.
 - [GitHub Sponsors](https://github.com/sponsors): A program that allows GitHub users to sponsor their favorite developers and projects.
+For more insights, see [what is GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - [Open Collective](https://opencollective.com/): A platform that provides a transparent and sustainable way for open source projects to receive financial support.

 ## Benefits of Open Source Developer Patronage Programs